 #3 Don’t Leave Extensions in for Prolonged Periods

+or those who are spending a lot of money getting your extensions, I would suggest finding a stylist that you can afford to see every 2 -3 months.
 If you are wearing ALL of your hair braided up (no leave-out), it can also be unhealthy for your edges.
-What happens is the weight of the hair and tension of the braids can result in really bad breakage and can sometimes cause “traction alopecia.”
-Alopecia is when the hair follicles die from the damage and will never grow back.
-So if you are wearing your hair all in (no leave-out) be really cautious when getting ALL of your hair braided into the extensions.
-Make sure your stylist isn’t pulling on those edges.
-Now, for my ladies who continuously wear extensions, take it down, put it back up, etc. you need to continue to get your ends trimmed and also deep condition your before putting your extensions back in.
+The reason is because the weight of the hair and tension of the braids can result in thinning around your hairline and can sometimes cause “traction alopecia.”
+Alopecia is when the hair follicles die from damage and will never grow back.
+If you are wearing your hair all in (no leave-out) be careful that your braids (foundation) is not too tight and be sure to give your hair a break in between these styles.
+For my ladies who continuously wear extensions, take it down, put it back up, etc. you need to continue to get your ends trimmed and also deep condition your before putting your extensions back in.

-Latest posts by Voice of Hair (see all)
+Latest posts by Brandelyn Green (see all)

 - 3 Simple Ways to Reduce Hair Loss from Stress - September 13, 2021

 - Why You Need to Understand Your Hair Porosity - August 10, 2021

 - 3 Simple Reasons Why Your Hair May Not Be Growing - August 2, 2021

 Is it safe to dye edges of my hair and weave the rest ?Enounyugien